 One for adventurous families, Memory Cove is a Wilderness Protection Area surrounded by Port Lincoln National Park.
-With access along a 15km 4WD track and only 15 cars permitted per day, this truly is a wild coastal escape that captures hearts with its white sands, granite outcrops, sheltered waters, and coastal mallee.
+With access along a 15km 4WD track this truly is a wild coastal escape that captures hearts with its white sands, granite outcrops, sheltered waters, and coastal mallee.

 Location: 680 km west (13 km southwest of Port Lincoln)

 Facilities: Only 15 cars per day are permitted in Memory Cove (bookings are essential).
 Five campsites at Memory Cove Campground can also be booked (4WD access only).
 Toilets available